DCAN-Labs/hbcd-docs/docs/instruments/index.md

 </div>
 </p>

 Below is a summary of measures included in Release 1.0.
-Note that the HBCD Data Release Docs only cover the measures currently available, with additional documentation to follow in future updates as additional measure data are released.
+Note that the HBCD Data Release Docs only cover the instruments currently available, with additional documentation to follow in future updates as additional measure data are released.
 For details on upcoming additions in Release 1.1, see [Pending & Upcoming Updates](../changelog/pending.md).
 Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).

-<button id="toggle-all-btn">Expand All Sections ↕️</button>
+### Demographics & Visit Information
 <div id="demo" class="table-banner" onclick="toggleCollapse(this)">
   <span class="text-with-link">
-  <span class="table-text">Demographics</span>
+  <span class="table-text">Basic Demographics & Visit Info</span>
   <a class="anchor-link" href="#demo" title="Copy link">
   <i class="fa-solid fa-link"></i>
   </a>